-Are you looking to sell your property in Scarborough?
+Are you looking for an estate agent in Scarborough?

 Our online estate agency service includes everything you need to sell your house, from professional photographs and floor plans to comprehensive advertising on all of the major websites including Rightmove, Primelocation and Zoopla.

 Whether you live in Scarborough, Flixton, East Ayton, Seamer or all points in between, esale cover the whole area and will get your house on the market sooner and save you money.

 Ask us for a free online valuation here for your house or flat and receive a personalised appraisal and suggested marketing price by email.

 With its 11th century castle perched on rocky limestone cliffs, its quaint walled harbour, its long promenade, its Blue Flag beaches, its penny arcades and its theatrical tradition it’s not hard to see why Scarborough has long been one of the UK’s favourite holiday resorts.

 The North Sea may not be the Mediterranean and storms may blow in over the winter months, but, in the summer, the town really comes alive, attracting day-trippers from across the north as well as tourists from overseas, perhaps enchanted by the famous lines from the Simon and Garfunkel song – something of a hippy anthem in the ‘75s.

 And, although Scarborough has always had star billing, it actually has a pretty strong supporting cast when it comes to tourism on Yorkshire’s east coast.
 Whitby and its famous abbey and connections to Bram Stoker’s Dracula story lies just to the north, Filey and Bridlington and their long, sandy beaches and fairgrounds are to the south while those seeking peace and solitude can choose the rolling heather-covered hills of the North York Moors National Park, which lies just a few miles to the west.